Living in Curaçao

 Analytisch Diagnostisch Centrum Electives: Laboratory Medicine

 Banks are generally open nonstop from 8:00 am to 3:30 pm Monday to Friday, with some providing extended hours of services.
 The bank located at the airport is open 8:00 am to 8:00 pm, Monday to Saturday.
 On Sundays it is open from 9:00 am to 4:00 pm for currency exchange only.
 The airport also has a 24-hour automatic currency exchange machine.
 Selected bank ATMs disburses US dollars and Euros.
-US dollars are accepted everywhere, travelers checks less.
+US dollars are accepted everywhere, travelers check less.
 Bills of $50 and $100 are not widely accepted.
 Major international credit cards are accepted at most commercial establishments.

 To open a bank account, you may be required to present a letter of reference from your home bank.
 U.S. personal checks take six weeks to clear and may be associated with a fee; other foreign checks may take longer to clear and be associated with a higher fee.